 Parental Power of Attorney

-This type of power of attorney allows a parent to grant decision-making rights over their minor child to a temporary guardian in the case that the parent may not be present during a medical emergency.
-This form is generally used if the parent must leave the country for a period of time.
+A parental power of attorney allows a parent or guardian to grant decision-making rights over their minor child to a temporary guardian in the event that the parent may not be present during a medical emergency.

 Real Estate Power of Attorney